A Concentration Bound for Stochastic Approximation via Alekseev's Formula: Introduction

-Here we analyze the behaviour of a nonlinear SA method close to a Locally Asymptotically Stable Equilibrium (LASE) of its limiting ODE; i.e., an equilibrium that is Liapunov stable in the sense that given an $\epsilon > 0$, there exists a $\delta > 0$ such that any trajectory of the ODE initiated within $\delta$ distance from it remains within $\epsilon$ distance thereof, and furthermore, there exists an open neighborhood of it such that any trajectory initiated therein converges to it.
-In particular, we obtain a \textit{concentration bound} or equivalently a convergence rate estimate for nonlinear SA methods.
+Here we analyze the behaviour of a nonlinear SA method close to a Locally Asymptotically Stable Equilibrium (LASE) of its limiting ODE\footnote{A LASE is an equilibrium that is Liapunov stable in the following sense: given an $\eta > 0,$ there exists a $\delta > 0$ such that any trajectory of the ODE initiated within $\delta$ distance from this equilibrium remains within $\eta$ distance thereof; furthermore, there is an open neighbourhood such that any trajectory initiated therein converges to this equilibrium.
+This neighbourhood is called the domain of attraction.}.
+In particular, we obtain a novel \textit{concentration bound} for nonlinear SA methods.
 That is, given $\epsilon > 0$ and that the current iterate is in a neighbourhood within the domain of attraction of a LASE, we provide estimates on i.) the time required to hit the $\epsilon-$ball of this LASE, and ii.) the probability that after this time the iterates are indeed within this $\epsilon-$ball and remain there thereafter.
-As staying within the $\epsilon-$ball of a LASE from some time on implies that the iterates will eventually converge to this LASE, the above probability estimate can also be viewed as the so called \textit{`lock-in'} probability \cite{arthur1994increasing}, \cite[Chapter 4]{borkar2008stochastic}.
+Since staying within the $\epsilon-$ball of a LASE from some time on implies that the iterates will eventually converge to this equilibrium, the above probability estimate can also be viewed as an estimate on the so called \textit{`lock-in'} probability \cite{arthur1994increasing}, \cite[Chapter 4]{borkar2008stochastic}.
 Similar concentration bounds are already available in literature \cite{borkar2008stochastic, kamal2010convergence} in the context of generic attractors.
-Our bound is stronger albeit restricted to the important special case of a LASE, obtained by a finer analysis strongly exploiting the behaviour of the ODE solutions near a LASE.
+Compared to these, our bound is stronger albeit restricted to the important special case of a LASE.
+We achieve the tighter bound by using a finer analysis which strongly exploits the behaviour of ODE solutions near a LASE.